stringfestdata/advancing-into-analytics-practice/README.md

 ## 13. Capstone: Python for Data Analytics

-## 14. Conclusion and Next Steps
+## 14. Conclusion and Next Steps   X

 The conclusion offers a few next steps for continuing on in your analytics journey.
 Here are a couple of "quick wins" on that front:

 - If you've not already downloaded GitHub Desktop, do it now.
 If you have, continue to practice.
 Either way, the [official Desktop documentation](https://docs.github.com/en/desktop) is a great place to learn more.
 - Read ["How to Design Smart Business Experiments" by Thomas H. Davenport](https://docs.github.com/en/desktop) (*Harvard Business Review*)

-Thanks for "advancing into analytics" with me, and.... _roll credits_!
+Thanks for "advancing into analytics" with me .... _roll credits_!